What is eOrganic, and How Can Partnering with eOrganic Benefit My Project?

 • develop a simple public project website hosted at eOrganic.info through that workspace

-• easily publish to eXtension.org/organic_production
+• easily publish to eorganic.org

 eOrganic will also provide support for webconferencing so the project can communicate with its dispersed project personnel as well as project collaborators/stakeholders via web meetings.

-eOrganic staff will provide training for project members in video capture; videos captured following video capture guidelines will be edited by eOrganic staff, moved through peer and NOP compliance review, and posted to eOrganic’s YouTube channel (from there they can be embedded in other websites, eOrganic articles, etc).
+eOrganic staff will provide training materials for project members in video capture; videos captured following video capture guidelines will be edited by eOrganic staff, moved through peer and NOP compliance review, and posted to eOrganic’s YouTube channel (from there they can be embedded in other websites, eOrganic articles, etc).

 eOrganic will support the project with technical support and peer and NOP compliance review for the publication of:

-Core eOrganic Subaward Budget for an Integrated Research/Outreach Project
+Core eOrganic Subaward Budget for an Integrated Research/Outreach Project:

 (See end of document for model subaward budget narrative)

-<150K (project DIRECT costs): 10K in first year only (direct costs) Sample Budget<150K
+<150K (project DIRECT costs): $4000 in first year only (direct costs)

-150-250K (project DIRECT costs): 15K in first year only (direct costs)
+150-250K (project DIRECT costs): $7500 (direct costs)

-251-500K (project DIRECT costs): 10K/5K/10K (direct costs)
+251-499K (project DIRECT costs): 10K (direct costs)

-501K-999K (project DIRECT costs): 20K/10K/20K (direct costs)
+500K-750K (project DIRECT costs): 16K (direct costs)

-1M - 2M (project DIRECT costs): 25K/13K/25K (direct costs)
+1M - 2M+ (project DIRECT costs): 40K (direct costs)

 These core budgets provide direct support of your project activities as well as support for general eOrganic core functions including outreach, evaluation, Ask-an-Expert, and web platform development and support.

-Plans of work and associated subaward budgets will vary project-by-project.
+Plans of work and associated budgets will vary project-by-project.
 For more information on how to include eOrganic in your proposal and budgets, contact eOrganic.

 Budget Allocation and Narrative for eOrganic Subaward

-Each year:
+Each year

-B. Other Personnel: 79% of subaward direct costs
+B. Other Personnel:

 Personnel funds will support staff time for the coordination of the following core functions: